We are committed to making a major contribution in efforts to eliminate malaria as a public health threat, particularly

-One of the leading causes of mortality and morbidity globally, malaria was responsible for more than 400,000 deaths and 229 million clinical cases in 2019.
+One of the leading causes of mortality and morbidity globally, malaria was responsible for more than 627,000 deaths, and 241 million clinical cases in 2020 – an increase of 12% compared to the previous year, according the WHO’s latest World Malaria Report.
 An estimated 2.5 billion people are at risk of the disease, with young children and pregnant women most affected.

 A two-way pipeline will be created where our research discoveries can be tested in the field, and field programs inform discovery research through our long-standing connections with vulnerable target populations, especially in Papua New Guinea and Myanmar.